GULPF/timezones/README.md

 Both options require you to generate the JSON file yourself.
 See [fetchjsontimezones](#fetchjsontimezones) for information on how to accomplish that.

-To embeed a custom JSON file, simply pass `-d:timezonesPath={path}>`, where `{path}` is the **absolute** path to the file.
+To embeed a custom JSON file, simply pass `-d:timezonesPath={path}`, where `{path}` is the **absolute** path to the file.

 To load a JSON definition at runtime, either of these procs can be used:
 ```nim
 proc parseJsonTimezones*(content: string): TzData
 proc loadJsonTimezones*(path: string): TzData # Not available for the JS backend
 ```
 If you load the JSON timezones at runtime, it's likely that you don't need the bundled definitions.
 To disable the embeededing of the bundled JSON file, `-d:timezonesNoEmbeed` can be passed.
+This will reduce the size of the executable.

 ## fetchjsontimezones <a name="fetchjsontimezones"></a>